apache/pinot/docs/getting_started.rst

     "fileFormat":"CSV"
   }

+We can create a working directory called `getting-started` on Desktop, and create two additional directories within `getting-started` called `data` and `config`.
+We will store the transcript CSV file in `data`, and the CSV config file in `config`.

-In order to set up a table, we need to specify the schema of this transcript:
+In order to set up a table, we need to specify the schema of this transcript in a JSON file that we will store in `config`:

 .. code-block:: none